La Quiche Parisienne Bistro – Albuquerque, New Mexican

 The lunch (or early dinner) menu includes three soups, four salads, an array of sandwiches in which the bistro’s bread shines, tartines (open-faced sandwiches), appetizers and entrees.
 Entrees are served with your choice of side: salad, Ratatouille, endives braises or French fries.
 It’s a surprisingly ambitious menu if you’re of the mind that bakery menus are limited.
 It’s also surprising that the menu isn’t strictly a vehicle for showcasing the bistro’s baked goods (take the steak frites, for example).

-Our first life-altering experience with the pain chocolate (chocolate croissants) baked at La Quiche was at Limonada, the outstanding Italian sibling of Torinos @ Home.
+9 June 2013: Our first life-altering experience with the pain chocolate (chocolate croissants) baked at La Quiche was at Limonada, the popular Nob Hill restaurant.
 It was an experience we duplicated at the bakery where this delicious treasure was created.
 The croissant is delicate, light and flaky with a buttery essence.
 The chocolate is an “adult” chocolate, not the cloying milk chocolate stuff kids enjoy.
 There’s a Goldilocks quantity of chocolate—not too much, not too little…just enough.
 This is probably the very best pain chocolate in New Mexico!

 La Quiche Parisienne Bistro is a sleek, elegant escape to baked bread deliciousness, but there’s so much more to this paradise of pan.
 For instance, there are some nine quiche dishes on the menu, each one an invitation to swoon-inspiring flavors.
 There are decadent desserts a plenty sure to wear down your willpower.
 Make a run to the Mountain run shopping center soon.